Terengganu: Economy

-Terengganu used to be Malaysia's poorest state until oil and gas were discovered off its coastline not too long ago.
+Terengganu used to be Malaysia's poorest state until oil and gas were discovered off its coastline in the 80s.
 Terengganu's main industry now is petroleum and gas.
 There are huge petrochemical complexes near Paka and Kerteh, involving many joint ventures between the Malaysian national oil company, Petronas, and foreign multinationals.
 Tourism and fishing are also major industries in Terengganu, a state with a long coastline.
 Agriculture also remains important, with banana, rambutan, durian, watermelon, and various other fruits and vegetables available in season.
 Terengganu was traditionally famous for boatbuilding, with highly decorated carved wooden boats called bangau to be found in the harbour of every village and town in days not so long gone by, before electric motorboats became standard equipment for the state's fishermen.

 Culture and attractions

 Terengganu did not receive many Indian or Chinese migrants, and therefore Malay cultural influences predominate.
 Traditional pursuits such as kite-flying contests, top-spinning contests, and traditional arts & crafts, such as batik and songket are still very much alive.
 The people of Terengganu have always had a reputation for being socially conservative and devout Muslims.

 The major tourist attractions in the state include: Kuala Terengganu, the capital; Islamic Heritage Park, Tasik Kenyir, a large artificial lake; Sekayu Waterfalls; Kuala Ibai Lagoons; Batu Burok Beach, Kemasik Beach, Rantau Abang, Setiu Wetlands, Marang, Chukai town and several offshore islands such as Pulau Redang, Pulau Lang Tengah, and Pulau Kapas, and the Pulau Perhentian, which attract beachgoers and snorkelers because of their picture perfect beaches.
 Many travellers find the relatively rural and tranquil atmosphere in the state conducive to a relaxing holiday.

 Terengganu has recently been known internationally as the host of Monsoon Cup, which was first held in 2005 and then became an annual national sporting event.
 The event brought millions of ringgit of investment into the state from the private sectors and Malaysian Government.
 Tourists flocked to Kuala Terengganu and Duyong to witness this event, held during the monsoon season, which had previously been low season for tourism in Terengganu.